 The North Carolina Housing Finance Agency is a self-supporting public agency that finances affordable housing opportunities for North Carolinians whose needs are not met by the market.
 Since its creation in 1973 by the General Assembly, the Agency has financed 318,830 affordable homes and apartments, totaling $30.1 billion.
 The Agency provides financing through the sale of tax-exempt bonds and management of federal tax credit programs, the federal HOME Program, the state Housing Trust Fund, the NC Homeowner Assistance Fund and other programs.

-North Carolina was allocated $273 million from the Homeowner Assistance Fund, which was established through the American Rescue Plan Act of 2021 to prevent mortgage delinquencies, defaults, displacements and foreclosures for homeowners experiencing financial difficulties due to the pandemic.
+North Carolina was allocated $273 million from the Homeowner Assistance Fund, which was established through the American Rescue Plan Act of 2021 to address mortgage delinquencies and prevent, displacements and foreclosures for homeowners experiencing financial difficulties due to the pandemic.
 This program is being supported, in whole or in part, by federal award number HAF0019 awarded to the State of North Carolina by the US Department of the Treasury.
 The NC Housing Finance Agency is operating the program through funding provided by the NC Pandemic Recovery Office..

-For qualified homeowners, the Fund offers assistance for mortgage and homeowner-related payments that are at least 30 days past due (including any payments during a forbearance period), including:
+For qualified homeowners, the Fund offers assistance for mortgage and homeowner-related payments that are at least at least 30 days past due (as applicable), per our policy, including:

 Assistance is available up to $40,000 per household and will be made directly to the mortgage servicer or other eligible third party.

 If you are experiencing financial hardship due to job loss/business closure, reduction in hours or pay, difficulty obtaining new employment, death of a spouse or co-borrower or increased expenses due to the pandemic, you could be eligible for assistance.
 Increased expenses can be due to health care, the need to care for a family member, increased child care costs due to school closures or increased costs associated with quarantine.